MionKit/mion/README.md

 mion utilizes [Deepkit's runtime types](https://deepkit.io/) for automatic validation and serialization.
 Deepkit's magic enables type information to be available at runtime, allowing for automatic validation and serialization of data.

-By leveraging runtime types, mion offers advanced capabilities such as request validation and response/request serialization that topically involves using more than one framework.
-Please consult Deepkit's documentation for installation instructions and more information on these features.
+By leveraging runtime types, mion offers advanced capabilities such as request validation and response/request serialization that typically involves using multiple framework and loads of code or boilerplate to be manually written by developers.

 ## Type Safe Apis

 ![type safes apis](https://raw.githubusercontent.com/MionKit/mion/master/assets/public/type-safe-apis.gif)

 Thats it 👆, thats all you need to write a Fully Type Safe Api and Client &nbsp; 🚀
+All parameters and return values will also be automatically validated and serialized without any extra code required.

 ## Quick Start